kiron1/proxydetox/doc/service.md

 Register Proxydetox as a user service such that it is automatically started by the system when the user is logged in.

+**Note:** This steps are only required when using `cargo install`.
+When installing the provided packages this steps are not necessary.

 ## Automatically start Proxydetox with a user session

 To automatically start `proxydetox` when an user session is active, we can